1703 North Beauregard St.

 Presenter: Martha Kaufeldt, Begin With the Brain, Scotts Valley, CA

 What really motivates students to learn?
 What gets and keeps them interested in pursuing knowledge and understanding?
 Recent neuroscientific findings have uncovered the source of our motivation to learn or, as neuroscientist Jaak Panksepp terms it, the drive to seek.
-Students' brains are programed to "seek and find," and teachers can enhance this intrinsic need by engaging the brain's seeking system.
+Students' brains are programmed to "seek and find," and teachers can enhance this intrinsic need by engaging the brain's seeking system.

 This fascinating session will explain the underlying neurobiology of the seeking system and examine the three levels of the framework for motivation: (1) exploratory investigations, (2) making connections, and (3) imagination and synthesis.
 Join Martha Kaufeldt, educator and coauthor of the 2015 ASCD book The Motivated Brain, and learn key brain-friendly strategies for improving student motivation, knowledge acquisition, retention, and academic success.
 We will model strategies for increasing curiosity, play, firsthand experiences, and social interactions and suggest ways to provide student choice within a rigorous standards-based curriculum.
 Leave the day motivated to implement dozens of practical strategies.
 This institute is appropriate for all grade levels.